 Steps in the Tennessee Registration Process

 When registering a vintage car in Tennessee, the state Department of Revenue generally requires motorists to complete and submit an application form and/or certification for antique vehicle registration.
-Specific personal information will be necessary in this case, including the applicant's name and address, as well as the car year, make, model and a complete serial or vehicle identification number (VIN).
-Drivers requesting an antique car registration must also prove their ownership and the vehicle's age by signing the form.
+Specific personal information will be necessary in this case, including the applicant’s name and address, as well as the car year, make, model and a complete serial or vehicle identification number (VIN).
+Drivers requesting this type of car registration must also prove their ownership and the vehicle’s age by signing the form.
 Since most U.S. states mandate applicants for antique car license plates to provide a certificate of title, as well as proof of financial responsibility among other requirements, contact a local DOR county clerk in TN to inquire about any additional steps pertaining to registering antique rides within the state.
-Note that your antique car registration is permanent and a renewal procedure is not required, contrary to renewing your regular car registration documents.
+Note that your historical car registration is permanent and a renewal procedure is not required, contrary to renewing your regular car registration documents.